Skip to main content

 How does this tool generate color scales?

-This tool converts your seed color into the HSL color space (Hue, Saturation, Lightness) and generates scales by systematically varying lightness while preserving hue relationships.
+The Best Answer Hub Color Palette Generator converts your seed color into the HSL color space (Hue, Saturation, Lightness) and generates scales by systematically varying lightness while preserving hue relationships.
 Lighter shades have higher lightness values with reduced saturation, while darker shades have lower lightness with concentrated saturation.
 This creates perceptually smooth gradients that feel natural and professional.

 What is a good contrast ratio for text and backgrounds?